 Facilities / Amenities

 The campground has 46 tent/RV sites and 15 lean-to sites.
-Seven of the sites are designed to accommodate horse campers.
+Eight of the sites are designed to accommodate horse campers.
 All restrooms include flush toilets, hot and cold running water and coin-operated hot showers.
 A sanitary dump station is available, but there are no hook ups.
-There is a play area, horseshoe pits, a picnic pavilion, a pond for fishing and access to miles of hiking trails.
+There is a play area, horseshoe pits, a picnic pavilion, a pond for fishing and paddling, boat rentals, and access to miles of hiking trails.

 Remote sites: Osmore Pond has seven remote campsites.
 Four are lean-to's and three are tent sites with platforms.
 Remote tent sites 15 & 16 have 10' x 12' platforms and site 17 has an 8' x 10' platform.

-Horse camping: There is a seven-site horse camping area located in New Discovery State Park.
-The group camping area features a hitching post, water spigot and trough for watering horses.
+Horse camping: There is an eight-site horse camping area located in New Discovery State Park.
+The group camping area features metal paddocks, water spigot and trough for watering horses.
 Just up the roadway, and past the toilet/shower area, is a horse washing station.
 A manure cart is provided for each site and is emptied daily.
 Other pets are allowed at designated camp sites.
 There is a play area and miles of hiking on multiple use trails.
 To learn more, click here.

 Groton Forest is the second largest state forest in Vermont with over 26,000 acres to explore.
 Trails for horseback riding in the park include gravel-surfaced roads, forest highways (logging roads), the VAST trails, and the Montpelier-Wells River Rail Trail.
 Horseback riders wishing to ride for the day can trailer their horses to the northern parking area near the entrance to New Discovery State Park, the Kettle Pond day use parking area, or at the public boat launch at the southern end of Ricker Pond.
 Riders can easily access the Montpelier- Wells River Rail Trail (Cross Vermont Trail) and forest and town roads from these locations.